 • After spending all your money on gambling, you steal, borrow, or sell your assets to fund your gambling activities.

-• Paying your bills on time is no longer important.
+• Paying your bills on time is no longer critical.

-• The need to bet larger amounts of money and play for longer sessions increases.
+• The need to bet more significant amounts of money and play for longer sessions increases.

 • You are no longer interested in studies, work, family, friends, or even your personal requirements.